-Implementation of a next-generation learning management system (LMS).
-Changes in the community supporting our current LMS (Scholar, which is built on Sakai) make it unlikely that the platform will adapt in the next few years to meet our growing needs for a more flexible, scalable, intuitive and modern environment for teaching and learning.
-Incorporating input from faculty and student communities, we seek to establish a new LMS environment, with attention to not only the toolset, but also the integration with other campus systems and a carefully planned program of support services to help faculty and students make the most of these tools.
-Additionally, current plans include a more robust data management infrastructure.
+Support of, and exploration within, the university’s digital learning environment.
+In 2015 TLOS initiated the Next Generation LMS program, which resulted in the transition from our previous learning management system (built on Sakai) to Canvas.
+The transition to Canvas was completed in 2017, and it was followed in 2018 by the Video for Instruction program, which replaced outdated video conferencing and video storage platforms with Zoom and Kaltura, respectively.
+These three platforms (Canvas, Zoom, and Kaltura) form the core of Virgina Tech’s digital learning environment, and they are now in widespread use across all disciplines and all teaching modalities.
+In addition to providing enterprise-level support for these tools, TLOS is also undertaking new projects to expand our use of learning activity data generated by the platforms to inform teaching and learning activities at the university.
+These learning data analytics efforts will help instructors and students better understand their use of the LMS and help identify opportunities for ongoing refinement of the broader digital learning environment at Virginia Tech.

 Collaborative technology expansion.
 Several enterprise-level technologies are deployed to enhance learning and collaboration.
-Collaborative technologies, in terms of SaaS (software as a service), include the Google Suite Apps for Education and Microsoft 365 software suites.
+Collaborative technologies, in terms of SaaS (software as a service), include the Google Workspace and Microsoft 365 software suites.
 Both solutions support internal and external partnership for collaboration and communications.

 Digital learning solutions development.
-In support of its programs for course design, faculty digital fluency, and technology-enhanced learning environments, TLOS provides design services that facilitate the creation of digital learning solutions, such as data repositories, reusable learning objects, and rich learning media.
+In support of its programs for course design, faculty digital fluency, and technology-enhanced learning environments, TLOS provides design services that facilitate the creation of digital learning solutions, such as instructional video recordings, reusable learning objects, and custom application development within the LMS.

 4-VA, a statewide collaborative to benefit technology-enhanced learning and research.
-4-VA is a consortium of five Virginia universities working together to promote collaboration and resource sharing to define new instructional models, expand access, increase research competiveness, and increase opportunities for and enhance the success of students in STEM courses and programs.
-Programs are underway in STEM course redesign, course sharing, assessment, and research initiatives.
+4-VA is a consortium of eight Virginia universities working together to promote collaboration and resource sharing to define new instructional models, expand access, increase research competitiveness, and increase opportunities for students in STEM courses and programs.
+Programs are underway in course redesign, course sharing, assessment, and research initiatives.

-Network
+Networking

 Mid-Atlantic Research and Education Network Exchange (MREX) – VT operates a Regional Optical Network with core facilities in the Washington DC (MREX-IAD) and Atlanta GA (MREX-ATL) areas providing access to and commodity services for research universities who are members of MARIA, Inc. The MREX gateway to Internet2 at IAD is currently 100Gbps.
-At ATL, MARIA currently connects to Internet2 at 10Gbps with a planned upgrade to 100 Gbps in 2021.
+At ATL, MARIA currently connects to Internet2 at 10Gbps with a planned upgrade to 100 Gbps in 2022.
 Both MREX nodes have gateways in place to ESnet and direct fiber links to numerous transit, content, and cloud service providers.

-Campus Connectivity to the MREX – Virginia Tech has in place a fault-tolerant, diverse 100Gbps connection from the main campus in Blacksburg to the MREX-IAD in Ashburn VA and 2x10G links to the MREX-ATL in Atlanta.
-GA.
+Campus Connectivity to the MREX – Virginia Tech has in place a fault-tolerant, diverse 100Gbps connection from the main campus in Blacksburg to the MREX-IAD in Ashburn VA.
+An upgrade for the link to MREX-ATL in Atlanta is planned for the first half of 2022 to bring that link to 100Gbps.

-IPv6 - Virginia tech supports IPv6 on all major network segments (academic, administrative, data center, wireless, and residence halls) and has been on Google's IPv6 whitelist since January of 2009.
-Virginia Tech's network was one of the top seven networks for IPv6 volume and percent of working traffic in Google's 2010 paper "Evaluating IPv6 Adoption in the Internet".
+IPv6 - Virginia tech supports IPv6 on all major network segments (academic, administrative, data center, wireless, and residence halls).
+Virginia Tech's network was one of the top seven networks for IPv6 volume and percent of working traffic in Google's 2010 paper "Evaluating IPv6 Adoption in the Internet" and is consistently in the top network measures by IPv6 deployment on the World IPv6 Launch website.